 Explore the wonders of Lewis Ginter Botanical Garden throughout every season!
 Young Buds programs incorporate Virginia's Foundation Blocks for Early Learning into story time, hands-on activities, exploration, and creative play.

 Why do some trees shed their leaves while others keep them year round?
-While walking through the Garden, students compare the shapes, smells, and colors of trees while exploring how trees adapt to cold weather.
+While walking through the Garden, students compare the shapes, smells, and colors of trees.
 Children will collect a variety of leaves and natural materials on our exploration and make a fragrant evergreen sachet to take home.

 Children's Garden Group Information Guide

 Our Children's Garden Group Information Guide is REQUIRED reading for any group that wants to book a trip to the garden.
 It can be accessed here.
 Below are links to individual sections, but make sure to familiarize yourself with the entire document before booking your class.

 - Group Visit Policies